 The process of closing a real estate deal is notoriously long.
 What it looks like will vary depending on the type of real estate it is (i.e. residential vs. commercial).
 For this example, we’ll stick to a residential property deal because those are the most common.
 Agents play a valuable role in every part of the sales process from beginning to end.

 Note: Hiring an agent isn’t required, but most buyers have a difficult time navigating the home buying process on their own.

 Finding a property

 Once an agent is hired, it’s their job to consult with the buyer to learn of their must-haves and other criteria for their new home.
-From there, the agent will begin searching the market for listings that meet the buyer’s qualifications.
+From there, the agent will begin searching the market for listings that meet the buyer’s qualifications, which often starts with finding reliable comps for commercial properties.
 Buyers will often visit many potential properties until they find one that fits their needs and budget.

 Making an offer

 Once the buyer has found the perfect home, it’s time to make a formal offer on the property.
 An offer letter, sometimes referred to as a purchase agreement, is a binding legal document that requires careful revision before it’s formally submitted to the seller.
 It will include a starting price offer, as well as any contingencies that could change or end the deal.
 The agent plays a crucial role during this period to help the buyer make an offer that is both fair and competitive.
 Additionally, the agent is well-versed in the legality of a purchase agreement and will ensure that it’s submitted properly and in accordance with local laws.

 If the seller accepts the offer, the deal will then go into escrow.
 The term “escrow” refers to an arrangement in which a neutral third party provider holds the funds associated with a real estate transaction until the deal is finalized.
 During this time, the buyer will hand over their earnest money deposit to show that they are serious about their offer.
 This money will be held in a third-party escrow account until they are able to secure financing on the home.